Elius Muhimbise has a dream:

 - A high quality and accessible curriculum, with enough resources for all learners

-The first two elements are already in place at Uphill Junior School.
-The Uphill Trust has prioritised financial support for teachers from the very beginning and children attending the Uphill Kindergarten get an early introduction to key educational basics, in an age appropriate way.
+The first two elements are already in place at Uphill.
+We prioritised financial support for teachers from the outset and children attending the kindergarten get an early introduction to key educational basics, in an age appropriate way.